-Individual should be encouraged to tell all clinicians that Advice / follow up treatment they are taking the supplied medication in the event of other medication/s being prescribed.
-Individual to seek further advice if they have any concerns.
-Review annually.
-Record: Records The consent of the individual and o If individual is under 13 years of age record action o If individual is under 16 years of age document capacity using Fraser guidelines.
-If not competent record action taken.
-If individual over 16 years of age and not competent, record action taken Name of individual, address, date of birth GP contact details where appropriate Relevant past and present medical history, including medication and family history.
-Examination finding where relevant e.g. BMI, blood pressure.
-Any known allergies Name of registered health professional Name of medication supplied Date of supply Dose supplied Quantity supplied Advice given, including advice given if excluded or declines Details of any adverse drug reactions and actions taken Advice given about the medication including side effects. benefits, and when and what to do if any concerns Any follow up and/or referral arrangements made Any supply outside the terms of the product marketing authorisation Recorded that supply is via Patient Group Direction (PGD) Records should be signed and dated (or a password controlled e-records) and securely kept for a defined period in line with local policy.
+- The consent of the individual and - o If individual is under 13 years of age record action taken - If individual is under 16 years of age document capacity using Fraser guidelines.
+If not competent record action taken. - If individual over 16 years of age and not competent, record action taken - Name of individual, address, date of birth - GP contact details where appropriate - Relevant past and present medical history, including medication and family history. - Examination finding where relevant e.g. BMI, blood pressure. - Any known allergies - Name of registered health professional - Name of medication supplied - Date of supply - Dose supplied - Quantity supplied - Advice given, including advice given if excluded or declines treatment - Details of any adverse drug reactions and actions taken - Advice given about the medication including side effects, benefits, and when and what to do if any concerns - Any follow up and/or referral arrangements made - Any supply outside the terms of the product marketing authorisation - Recorded that supply is via Patient Group Direction (PGD)

+Records should be signed and dated (or a password controlled erecords) and securely kept for a defined period in line with local policy.

 All records should be clear, legible and contemporaneous.

 A record of all individuals receiving treatment under this PGD should also be kept for audit purposes in accordance with local policy.

-4. Key references
+3. Key references